AneeshSudigala1234/Astronaut-Mission-Data/README.md

 ### **Uses**

-- **Educational Use**: Great for students and teachers that want to learn about Space Exploration.
+- Great for students and teachers that want to learn about Space Exploration
-- **Research Insights**: Supports research in data for fields such as Space Science, Sociology, and History.
+- Supports research in data for fields such as Space Science, Sociology, and History
-- **Application Development**: Perfect for developers that want to build tools or visualizations that are related to missions.
+- Perfect for developers that want to build tools or visualizations that are related to missions
-- **Data Analysis Projects**: Excellent for practicing Data Analysis, Machine Learning, or Data Visualization.
+- Excellent for practicing Data Analysis, Machine Learning, or Data Visualization

 ### **Contributors**